What is Search Intent?

 For “near me” searches performed on mobile devices, where location signals are inherent, user intent is even more likely to be transaction-focused.
 People are actively looking for convenient options to engage with right away.

-That means local businesses must also prioritize:
+That means local businesses must also prioritise:

 • Fast-loading, mobile first website design